- Describe how a consistent daily schedule and routines support positive interactions among children and providers.

 Most adults in stressful situations are able to explain their feelings and express their needs:

-Using language to express their needs or ask questions may not be true for children in situations where they feel vulnerable and out of control.
+Children may not be able to use language to express their needs or ask questions in situations where they feel vulnerable and out of control.
 Children are just learning new words and how to express their emotions.
 They may communicate their fears and sense of frustration through challenging behavior (e.g., whining, crying, throwing toys, stomping their feet, slamming a door, hitting).

 Routines and Schedules